Walk with Mary

 Walk with Mary | Feast of our Lady of Guadalupe

 All are invited to join in our annual archdiocesan celebration of the feast of Our Lady of Guadalupe!
-Each year, we honor Our Lady through a pilgrimage through the streets of Washington, D.C.
+Each year, we honor Our Lady through a pilgrimage in December through the streets of Washington, D.C.
 Our pilgrimage begins at the Shrine of the Sacred Heart and concludes at the Basilica of the National Shrine of the Immaculate Conception, where together we pray the Rosary and celebrate Mass.

 The apparition of Our Lady of Guadalupe to St. Juan Diego impacted the history of our continent in significant ways.
 For centuries the miraculous image of Our Mother has called Catholics back to the faith and moved others to embrace the faith.
 Today, Our Lady continues to empower our evangelization efforts with her constant proclamation of the Gospel.
 Most importantly, as the Patroness of the Americas and the Star of the First and New Evangelization, she calls us to encounter and accompany the stranger in our midst.